When I first started Frost + Sun, I had no idea how to use Pinterest, I just knew that it might bring a few clicks to my blog.

 - Add a helpful caption

-- Final tips for making Pinterest pins
+- Final tips on how to make Pinterest pins that go viral

 Start with a vertical image